 By themselves he meant them, the other, the immoral, the excluded …

 What is the difference, for a presiding judge, between the live and the documented?
-As soon as he spoke, Rant’s words became law, recorded in real time by the court recorder, reproduced and distributed in newspapers around the country.
-He spoke these words before the jury adjourned to make their decision and, as a direct result, all three defendants changed their plea to guilty.
+As soon as he spoke, Rant’s words were recorded in real time by the court recorder, reproduced and distributed in newspapers around the country.
+He spoke these words and, as a direct result, all three defendants changed their plea to guilty.
 Judge Rant’s interpretation condemned them to condemn themselves.